elugens/hello-javascript/docs/general-javascript-questions/data-types/object-keys-values-entries.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The first difference is that we have to call Object.keys(obj), and not obj.keys(), the reason is flexibility, because objects are a base of all complex structures in JavaScript.
-The second difference is that Object.* methods return “real” array, not just an iterable.</div><br />
+  <div><strong>Interview Response:</strong> The first difference is that we have to call Object.keys(obj) and not obj.keys().
+The reason is flexibility because objects are the base of all complex structures in JavaScript.
+The second difference is that Object.* methods return a “real” array, not just an iterable.</div><br />
-  <div><strong>Technical Response:</strong> The main difference is that we have to call Object.keys(obj), and not obj.keys().
-The main reason is flexibility.
-Remember, objects are a base of all complex structures in JavaScript.
-So we may have an object of our own like data that implements its own data.values() method.
-And we still can call Object.values(data) on it.
-The second difference is that Object.* methods return “real” array objects, not just an iterable.
-That is mainly for historical reasons.
+  <div><strong>Technical Response:</strong> The biggest difference is that we must use Object.keys(obj) rather than obj.keys ().
+The primary factor is adaptability.
+Remember that in JavaScript, objects are the foundation of all complicated structures.
+As a result, we may have our object, such as data, that implements its data.values() function.
+We may still use Object.values(data) on it.
+The second distinction is that Object.* methods return "actual" array objects rather than merely iterables.
+This difference is primarily due to historical considerations.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />